The GPU benchmarks hierarchy 2024: Ten years of graphics card hardware tested and ranked

 Our GPU benchmarks hierarchy ranks all the current and previous generation graphics cards by performance, and Tom's Hardware exhaustively benchmarks current and previous generation GPUs, including all of the best graphics cards.
 Whether it's playing games, running artificial intelligence workloads like Stable Diffusion, or doing professional video editing, your graphics card typically plays the biggest role in determining performance — even the best CPUs for Gaming take a secondary role.

-Earlier this year, we had what was likely the final 'refresh' of the current generation GPUs: Nvidia launched the RTX 4070 Super, RTX 4070 Ti Super, and RTX 4080 Super; and AMD released the RX 7600 XT, plus the RX 7900 GRE arrived in the U.S. We don't expect any further shakeups in the GPU hierarchy until the fall, when the Nvidia Blackwell RTX 50-series, Intel Battlemage, and AMD RDNA 4 GPUs may start to arrive — though an early 2025 might be more likely for Nvidia and AMD cards.
+Earlier this year, we had what was likely the final 'refresh' of the current generation GPUs: Nvidia launched the RTX 4070 Super, RTX 4070 Ti Super, and RTX 4080 Super; and AMD released the RX 7600 XT, plus the RX 7900 GRE arrived in the U.S. We don't expect any further shakeups in the GPU hierarchy the Nvidia Blackwell RTX 50-series, Intel Battlemage, AMD RDNA 4 GPUs, and Intel Battlemage GPUs arrive — widely rumored for early 2025, though some might still make it before the end of 2024.

-We're also looking to revamp our GPU testing, with new games and possibly a switch in platform.
-After the Core i9-13900K issues we experienced — we eventually RMA'ed our chip — we're now looking toward AMD Zen 5 and Arrow Lake (we'll probably wait for the X3D Zen 5 chips).
-Until then, our recent reviews use testing from the 13900K testbed with additional games, and we've included those results in the charts at the bottom of the page.
+We're also planning to revamp our GPU testing in the near future, with new games and a switch in testing platform.
+After the Core i9-13900K issues we experienced — we eventually RMA'ed our chip — we're now eyeing the AMD Ryzen 7 9800X3D.
+That will necessitate a full retesting of all GPUs, and we're still debating how far down the stack to go with testing.
+For now, our recent reviews use testing from the 13900K testbed with additional games, and we've included those results in the charts at the bottom of the page.

 Our full GPU hierarchy using traditional rendering (aka, rasterization) comes first, and below that we have our ray tracing GPU benchmarks hierarchy.
 Those of course require a ray tracing capable GPU so only AMD's RX 7000/6000-series, Intel's Arc, and Nvidia's RTX cards are present.
-The results are all without enabling DLSS, FSR, or XeSS on the various cards, mind you.
+The results are all at native resolution, without enabling DLSS, FSR, or XeSS upscaling or frame generation.

 There haven't been any new GPU launches since February, so we're waiting for Blackwell, Battlemage, and RDNA 4.
 In the meantime, we benchmarked 16 CPU and GPU combinations to see how different upgrades can impact gaming performance.
 Give that a read if you're worried about potential CPU bottlenecks.

-On page two, you'll find our 2020–2021 benchmark suite, which has all of the previous generation GPUs running our older test suite running on a Core i9-9900K testbed.
+On page two, you'll find our 2020–2021 benchmark suite, which has all the previous generation GPUs running an older test suite on a Core i9-9900K testbed.
 It's no longer being actively updated.
-We also have the legacy GPU hierarchy (without benchmarks, sorted by theoretical performance) for reference purposes.
+There's also the legacy GPU hierarchy (without benchmarks, sorted by theoretical performance) for reference purposes.

 The following tables sort everything solely by our performance-based GPU gaming benchmarks, at 1080p "ultra" for the main suite and at 1080p "medium" for the DXR suite.
 Factors including price, graphics card power consumption, overall efficiency, and features aren't factored into the rankings here.
 The current 2024 results use an Alder Lake Core i9-12900K testbed.
 Now let's hit the benchmarks and tables.